petergridge/Irrigation-V5/README.md

 ### V2024.09.01 coming soon
 * Reorder zones in the config flow
-* Modify the list config service to include values
+* Modify the listing config action to include values of the items
 * Support sensor for start time, for example the sun sensor to start a program at dawn.
+* Support +/- inter zone delay (delay between zone/overlap of zones)
+* Improve start/stop processing of zones while a program is running

 # Irrigation Component V5 <img src="https://github.com/petergridge/Irrigation-V5/blob/main/icon.png" alt="drawing" width="30"/>